 Liverpool's search for a new manager is due to end this week with an announcement expected on Friday.

-Wigan’s Roberto Martinez had been the front-runner, only for Swansea’s Brendan Rodgers to take over as the bookmakers’ favourite yesterday.
+Wigan's Roberto Martinez had been the front-runner for a long time, only for Swansea's Brendan Rodgers to take over as the bookmakers' favourite overnight.

-The pair have been the two main candidates throughout the two-week process of whittling down contenders and it’s understood an announcement will be made on Friday.
+The pair have been the two main candidates throughout the two-week process of whittling down potential contenders and it is understood that an announcement will be made on Friday.

-Rodgers met with chairman Huw Jenkins yesterday afternoon but the club insist it was a scheduled appointment and he had not cut short his trip to America especially for it.
+The Northern Irishman met with chairman Huw Jenkins this afternoon but the club insist it was a scheduled appointment and he had not cut short his trip to America especially for it.

-On May 18 the south Wales club had said: “The club is pleased to confirm that Brendan has declined the current opportunity to speak to the Anfield club about the vacant position.’’
+On May 18 the south Wales club had said: "The club is pleased to confirm that Brendan has declined the current opportunity to speak to the Anfield club about the vacant position," it said.

-Yesterday’s statement did little to quash speculation and overnight bookmakers moved Rodgers ahead of Martinez, who flew into Manchester Airport this morning from the Caribbean to be confronted by a television camera crew and photographers but left without commenting.
+Yesterday's statement did little to quash speculation and overnight bookmakers moved Rodgers ahead of Martinez, who flew into Manchester Airport this morning from the Caribbean to be confronted by a television camera crew and photographers but left without commenting.